 What is a Wi-Fi adapter?

-Wi-Fi adapters provide your computer with a wireless connection facility hence letting you connect to nearby Wi-Fi networks.
+Wi-Fi adapters provide your computer with a wireless connection facility, hence letting you connect to nearby Wi-Fi networks.
 Modern laptops, office computers, and high-end personal desktops are equipped with inbuilt Wi-Fi adapters.
-There is a high chance that your device is running a Wi-Fi adapter from some of the major wireless adapters brands like Intel, Broadcom, and Realtek.
+There is a high chance that your device is running a Wi-Fi adapter from some of the major wireless adapters brands like Intel, Broadcom, or Realtek.

 Any prerequisites?

-You will need a working internet connection to install the proprietary drivers for the network adapter.
-You can use your iPhone or Android as a wired connection using USB tethering or an ethernet cable to access the internet.
+You will need a working internet connection to install the additional drivers for the network adapter.
+You can use your iPhone or Android as a wired connection using USB tethering or an Ethernet cable to access the internet.
 If you are using your phone, don’t worry; it will just cost a few megabytes of data.

 How to fix the “No Wi-Fi Adapter Found” error?